FREQUENTLY ASKED QUESTIONS ON OUR PRODUCTS

 Are containers exposed to condensation?

-Any metal surface exposed to temperature changes is inevitably exposed to the condensation process, but there are ways to mitigate this phenomenon.
-Research shows that the corrugated surface of modern container roofs (compared to the flat roofs of older structures) helps to prevent condensation.
-The roof of a modern container is slightly bent to form an arch upward so that the water does not stop.
-Water that stops on the roof of the container, reduces the temperature of the metal and causes condensation on the opposite side of the steel.
-Condensation is more likely in the case of used containers that have cavities on the roof, conducive to the accumulation of water.
-That is why we recommend our clients to implement projects based on “one way” containers.
-Condensation can be a problem in every building, especially in modern buildings that are better insulated and more hermetic to minimize energy losses.
-As a result, the water vapor is trapped inside the house and becomes visible when there are differences between the outside and inside temperatures.
-To prevent condensation, all buildings should have efficient gravity or mechanical ventilation installed.
-If the internal insulation is applied with spray polyurethane foam, condensation does not occur.
-That is why it is the container insulation technology we recommend.
+Any metal surface exposed to temperature changes is inevitably subject to condensation, but there are ways to mitigate this.
+Research shows that the corrugated surface of the roofs of modern containers (compared to the flat roofs of older structures) helps to prevent condensation.
+The roof of a modern container is curved slightly to create an upward curve, so that water is not retained.
+Water retaining on the container roof, lowers the temperature of the metal and causes condensation on the opposite side of the steel.
+Condensation is more likely to occur on second-hand containers that have depressions on the roof that favour water accumulation.
+This is why we recommend our customers to carry out projects based on new ‘one way’ containers.

 Are the offered facilities covered by a guarantee?